Generic Name: tadalafil (ta DAL a fil)

 Drinking alcohol with this medicine can cause side effects.

 Grapefruit and grapefruit juice may interact with tadalafil and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking this medicine.

 Tadalafil side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using tadalafil and get emergency medical help if you have:
+Stop using tadalafil and call your doctor at once if you have:

 heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating.